• Skip to primary navigation

 Low Calorie Protein Shake

-This low calorie protein shake is the perfect drink to make in the morning when you need a kick start to your day.
-Made with protein powder, espresso, banana, and peanut butter, this 250 calorie protein shake will be a quick breakfast recipe favorite!
+This low calorie protein shake is made with protein powder, espresso, banana, and peanut butter.
+This 250 calorie protein shake will be a quick breakfast recipe favorite!

 Servings 1 Serving